Integrate your app with an Azure virtual network

 - Route tables (UDRs): You can place a route table on the integration subnet to send outbound traffic where you want.

-By default, your app routes only RFC1918 traffic into your virtual network.
-If you want to route all of your outbound traffic into your virtual network, apply the app setting WEBSITE_VNET_ROUTE_ALL to your app.
+By default, your app routes only RFC1918 traffic into your VNet.
+If you want to route all of your outbound traffic into your VNet, apply the app setting WEBSITE_VNET_ROUTE_ALL to your app.
 To configure the app setting:

 Go to the Configuration UI in your app portal.
 Select New application setting.

 Enter WEBSITE_VNET_ROUTE_ALL in the Name box, and enter 1 in the Value box.

 If you route all of your outbound traffic into your VNet, it's subject to the NSGs and UDRs that are applied to your integration subnet.
 When you route all of your outbound traffic into your VNet, your outbound addresses are still the outbound addresses that are listed in your app properties unless you provide routes to send the traffic elsewhere.

 There are some limitations with using VNet Integration with VNets in the same region:

 - You can't reach resources across global peering connections.